 The activities of the intern include: library duties, assisting the staff in the organization of conferences, editorial work, making archival materials accessible, the translation of documents, and secretarial assistance.
 It is taken into account that the intern has time for his/her own research alongside these tasks.

 The RIAS offers an informative and dynamic work environment.
 A standard remuneration is available for the internship.
 We are currently accepting applications for interns starting in April 2021.
 Click here for more information.

 RIAS Research Internship

-The internship program is an equivalent of 7.5 ECTS, but it depends on students' own academic programs' requirements.
-For more information and expressions of interest, please contact us at email@example.com.
+The academic internship program is usually an equivalent of 7.5 ECTS, but it depends on students' own academic programs' requirements.
+For more information and expressions of interest, please contact us at firstname.lastname@example.org.

 Below you will find what previous interns had to say about their time at the RIAS: